polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 Recall that each community has a distinct *sidechain* where PolySwarm transactions occur (TODO: link on sidechain stuff in home.md).
 In order to participate, you'l need to maintain a balance of NCT (ETH not required) on the Community's sidechain.

-We've made this easy: `polyswarm-client` can be run in `balancemanager` mode.
+We've made this easy: you can use `polyswarm-client`'s `balancemanager` utility.
-You'll need to run both your engine and a `balancemanager` to maintain a balance on the community.
+You'll need to run both your engine and a `balancemanager` to maintain a balance of NCT on the Community sidechain.
 Windows users will recall running `balancemanager` from the Windows engine Integration Testing instructions (TODO: link this to relevant instructions).
 Linux users had `balancemanager` handled for them by Docker transparently.